ski1u/Framer-Inspired-Landing-Page/README.md

 - [**React**](https://react.dev/)
 - [**Tailwindcss**](https://tailwindcss.com/)

 This project is **not in production nor is it published publicly.** This website **does not function well** except the authentication system.
+It also does not support any other device screen other than desktop.
+Just a lil-project.

 ## Design Process